-Optimizely uses standard ASP.NET mechanisms for password handling, which lets you configure things like password complexity policies.
-You also can configure Optimizely to use Windows or Active Directory for authentication, meaning that password changes and lock-out policy is delegated.
+Optimizely Content Management System (CMS) uses standard ASP.NET mechanisms for password handling, which lets you configure things like password complexity policies.
+You also can configure CMS to use Windows or Active Directory for authentication, meaning that password changes and lock-out policy is delegated.

 See the following Microsoft references for information about managing membership accounts.

-Optimizely uses a stateless token based pattern for CSRF mitigation.
-If you intend to add functionality to Optimizely that includes state changing operations then it is recommended that you include CSRF mitigation; ASP.NET provides standard libraries for implementing this.
+CMS uses a stateless token based pattern for CSRF mitigation.
+If you intend to add functionality to CMS that includes state changing operations then it is recommended that you include CSRF mitigation; ASP.NET provides standard libraries for implementing this.
 See Cross-Site Request Forgery.

-Optimizely uses standard ASP.NET mechanisms for authentication which does not support active logout, and it is basically session-less.
-You might extend ASP.NET, but that is not a feature provided by Optimizely.
+CMS uses standard ASP.NET mechanisms for authentication which does not support active logout, and it is basically session-less.
+You might extend ASP.NET, but that is not a feature provided by CMS.
 You should use HTTPS for secure communication, because this does not let third parties sniff the session token.

 See Removing HTTP Headers for ASP.NET sites for information about how to avoid disclosing server software information through HTTP headers.